FoxEyeStudio/foxeye-contract/README.md

 - There will be a `./record/randoms_log.txt` file containing preimages and hashes.
 Newly generated numbers won’t cover or occupy the original file, i.e. they just append to the end of the file.
 - Hashes will be published to your deployed contract automatically.
 Once you need to reveal those preimages, find the corresponding one in the `txt` file.
 - Modify `BATCH_LENGTH` in `AppendHashes.ts` to adjust how many numbers will be generated and submitted per command.
-- - YOU MUST KEEP `randoms_log.txt` SAFE AND SOUND, OR THERE WILL BE NO WAY TO RECOVER / REVEAL PREIMAGES!
+- YOU MUST KEEP `randoms_log.txt` SAFE AND SOUND, OR THERE WILL BE NO WAY TO RECOVER / REVEAL PREIMAGES!

 ### Draw Lotteries
 `npx hardhat run --network rinkeby scripts/drawLottery.ts` Set `currentLotteryId, preimage`first in the .ts file before use.

+### Test a Lucky Draw
+For test & debug,  use `./script/resultCaulator.ts` to calculate a lucky number that can win for a lottery(set arguments first).
+This can be achieved only by the admin who knows those preimages.